bethanyj28/bethanyj28/README.md

 My day-to-day job involves writing __go__ and __terraform__ for __AWS__ infrastructure.
 I've used a lot of that knowledge in my personal projects, such as my [Battlesnake contribution](https://github.com/bethanyj28/battlesnek).
 Writing in go helped me see the beauty of simplicity within an API, something which I try to apply to all code that I write.
 I'm continuously updating and rethinking how [I approach APIs](https://github.com/bethanyj28/go-api-starter).

-Lately I've been using __python__ a lot to prototype ideas and learn about working with data.
-Data science and machine learning are two fields that have always interested me, but I had never used python for projects in the classes I took.
-I'm really loving how _easy_ it is to do anything in python, which makes it a really fun language to write!
-Most recently, I've used my python knowledge to create [transcription-api](https://github.com/bethanyj28/transcription-api), a image text transcriber!

-I'm also currently reading up on __react__ so that I can build a personal site and attempt to freelance.
-It's definitely different from most things that I've done, but it's really cool to learn about the other side of the coin so that I can work better with my front end colleagues.
-I also have an interest in __rust__ and how it uses syntax and compiler errors to prevent an entire class of errors.
+I'm also currently learning __react__ with __next.js__ and __tailwind__ to build a personal site.
+It's definitely different from most things that I've done, but it's cool to learn about the other side of the coin so that I can work better with my front end colleagues.
+I also have an interest in learning __rust__ and how it uses syntax and compiler errors to prevent an entire class of errors.

 I spend most of my free time working on various passion projects, but would love to start contributing to open source and giving back.
 When I'm not coding, I enjoy listening to podcasts, hiking, kayaking, lifting heavy things, baking, playing piano, singing, reading, and dogspotting.